conortmills/AWSAgent/README.md

 You won't be coding from scratch, and will be guided along the way.
 Look for `# ...` comments, which indicate where you should add code.

-**IMPORTANT:** This is a timed exercise, one I would expect completed in **3h or less**.
+**IMPORTANT:** This is a timed exercise, one I would expect completed in 5h or less. **You will lose access to the repository on the 5-hour mark**.
 These expectations are only realistic if you get help from an AI assistant.
 We use Cursor, and I highly recommend you use it too (or another AI-powered IDE).

 Good luck, I'm looking forward to seeing your work!